Skip to main content

 What This Bill Does

-The bill amends Section 12-15-217 to require written notification to the local school district superintendent or private K-12 principal within seven days after a student is charged or adjudicated delinquent for capital offenses or any act that would be a crime as an adult.
-It also allows notice for other delinquent acts, with the court deciding the notice method and the prosecutor able to request notice.
-The notice must include the offenses and the case disposition, and the school can disseminate the information to appropriate staff while maintaining confidentiality; violating confidentiality would be a Class A misdemeanor.
-The act becomes effective October 1, 2026.
+If passed, the bill amends Alabama law to require written notice to the local school district superintendent or private school principal within seven days after a student is charged or adjudicated delinquent for offenses that would be capital offenses or felonies, and it allows notice for other crimes at the court’s discretion.
+The notice must include the offenses and the case disposition, and the school may receive the information through appropriate transmission.
+The bill also creates strict confidentiality rules and penalties for improper disclosure, and it becomes effective October 1, 2026.

 Who It Affects